List of teams and organizations in DC Comics: Parliament of Trees

 The Parliament of Trees are a group of plant elementals associated with the Green, a cosmic force connecting all plant life.

 Parliament of Vapours

 The Parliament of Vapours are a group of air elementals associated with the White, a cosmic force of air.

 Parliament of Waves

 The Parliament of Waves are a group associated with the Clear (sometimes called the Blue), a cosmic force connecting all aquatic life.

 People's Heroes

-People's Heroes is the name of two organizations appearing in American comic books published by DC Comics.
+People's Heroes is the name of two organizations.

-People's Heroes I
+First People's Heroes

-The People's Heroes are a group of Russian agents that consists of Bolshoi, Molotov, Pravda, and Hammer & Sickle.
+The People's Heroes are a group of Russian agents that consists of Bolshoi, Molotov, Pravda, and Hammer and Sickle.

-People's Heroes II
+Second People's Heroes

-In Doomsday Clock, the People's Heroes are Russia's sanctioned superhero team led by Pozhar and consisting of Black Eagle, Firebird, Lady Flash, Morozko, Negative Woman, Perun, Red Star, Rusalka, Snow Owl, Steel Wolf, Tundra, Vikhor, and Vostok-X II.
+In Doomsday Clock, the People's Heroes are Russia's sanctioned superhero team led by Pozhar and consisting of Black Eagle, Firebird, Lady Flash, Morozko, Negative Woman, Perun, Red Star, Rusalka, Snow Owl, Steel Wolf, Tundra, Vikhor, and Vostok-X.